Types of Buffer Solutions and Definition

-Definition of buffer solution:- A solution which resists change in pH when a small amount of a strong acid or a strong base is added to it is called buffer solution.
+A solution that resists change in pH when a small amount of a strong acid or a strong base is added to it is called a buffer solution.

 Buffer action:- The resistance offered by a buffer solution to change in pH on the addition of acid or base is called buffer action.

-Pure water has pH value equal to 7.0 but even the purest form of water cannot acidic this value for very long time.
-The acorn is that carbon dioxide in the air dissolve in water and give its a slight acidic character.
-Thus buffer solution resist the change in pH.
+Pure water has a pH value equal to 7.0 but even the purest form of water cannot acidic this value for a very long time.
+The acorn is that carbon dioxide in the air dissolves in water and gives it a slightly acidic character.
+Thus buffer solution resists the change in pH.

 For example

-Blood is a buffer since it maintains a ph. of 7.4 under wide range of physiological conditions.
+Blood is a buffer since it maintains a pH of 7.4 under a wide range of physiological conditions.

 Preparation buffer solution